Click on the department link to go directly to its listing

 Bill DiMascio is the Coordinator of Career-Technical Education for the West Shore Career-Technical District housed at LHS.
 He holds a BA in Geography and a MS in Education focusing on Secondary Education from the University of Akron.
 He is also certified in cartography.
 Before joining the Lakewood Schools as Lakewood High's House 1 Principal in 2012, he was Program/Manager of the Akron Alternative Academy.
 Prior to that he was a social studies teacher and Career Based Intervention instructor for the Akron City Schools.
 Before going into teaching, Mr. DiMascio was a cartographer for the U.S. Government.
 RETURN TO TOP

-Kate Brady teaches Humanities and Advanced English 2.
+Kate Brady teaches and Advanced English 2, English and Humanities.
 She is a graduate of Lakewood High and holds a BA in English Literature from John Carroll University.
-During her time at John Carroll, she was awarded the Francis T. Huck Award for excellence in student teaching, which she completed at LHS.
-Post-graduation, she worked with English Language Learners as a tutor at LHS and taught English at Buckeye High School in Medina.Currently, she is pursuing an MA in English Literature from John Carroll.
+Ms. Brady earned her Bachelor's degree in English Literature at John Carroll University and was awarded the Francis T. Huck Award for Excellence in student teaching.
+She has since completed a TESOL program through the University of Akron and earned a Master of Arts in English Literature from John Carroll University.
+Prior to joining the district full time in 2012, Ms. Brady worked at LHS as a tutor for English Learners, taught English at Buckeye High School and coached the LHS gymnastics team.
+She is a proud graduate of LHS.
 RETURN TO TOP

-Christopher Brookholt teaches Advanced English 1, ELL , and Diversity in Literature, a course he developed to promote tolerance and understanding.
+Christopher Brookholt teaches English 1, EL English 2, and Diversity in Literature, a course he developed to promote tolerance and understanding.
 He has a BA in English and a Masters in Curriculum and Instruction with a concentration in TESOL (Teaching English to Speakers of Other Languages) from Cleveland State University.
-Mr. Overholt won the Secondary Education Award while attending CSU.
+Mr. Brookholt won the Secondary Education Award while attending CSU.
 Before entering teaching, he was in corporate management for 13 years and also was an improv comedy performer and theater actor for more than a decade.
 He is the current adviser to Club Identity and has previously advised the Poetry Slam Club and The Dead Tree Society Book Club.
 His special interests include minority studies and social justice issues.
-Overholt, who joined Lakewood Schools in 2008, loves LHS for its “positive environment and diversity.”
+Brookholt, who joined Lakewood Schools in 2008, loves LHS for its “positive environment and diversity.”
 RETURN TO TOP

 Susan Cesa teaches Creative Writing 1, English 2 and Intro to Journalism.
 She earned a BS in Secondary Education (English/Journalism) from University of Dayton, an MS in Education in Reading, Writing and Literacy from University of Pennsylvania and an Education Specialist degree from Cleveland State.
 She also has her Administrative license.
 She joined Lakewood City Schools in 2005, at Lakewood City Academy.
 She has taught in the Chicago Public Schools and did a graduate projects with the Philadelphia Public School System.
 Ms. Cesa won a Secondary Teacher Award at the University of Dayton in 2001 and is currently pursuing her Administrative license and Education Specialist degree at Cleveland State.
 She enjoys the diversity and talent that exist within the Lakewood community.
 RETURN TO TOP